atomisthq/docs/docs/developer/commands.md

 useful information to the command, like how to respond to the person who invoked the command.

-Command listeners are asynchronous functions, returning a `Promise`.
-The `Promise` contains an object with at least a `code` property, whose value is a `number`.
-A code of zero means success.
-  If the code is non-zero, the
-command execution is considered unsuccessful.

 Armed with this information, we can write our command listener function.